jmce22/pands-project/README.md

 This file will firstly give some background information to the dataset in question.

-I will then outline the steps which I needed to take before I could begin the actual analysis itself: downloading the data-set, adding the correct headings, and importing the modules, libraries and packages which I used for the project.
+I will then outline the steps which I needed to take before I could begin the actual analysis itself: downloading the data-set, preparing the dataset by adding the correct headings, and importing the modules, libraries and packages which I used for the project.

 Next I will outline some summary statistics relating to the variables within the dataset.
 My script will redirect the summary statistics for each of the four variables on to a text file.